v-rajagt/IntuneDocs/intune/fundamentals/windows-holographic-for-business.md

 ## Device configuration profiles
 **[Get started with configuration profiles](../configuration/device-profiles.md), and [create your own profile](../configuration/device-profile-create.md)**

 Intune includes settings and features that you can enable or disable on different devices within your organization.
 These settings and features are managed using profiles.
-For example, you can create a profile that enables Cortana, or uses Windows Defender Smart Screen on your devices running Windows Holographic for Business.
+For example, you can create a profile that enables Cortana, or uses Microsoft Defender Smart Screen on your devices running Windows Holographic for Business.

 In your profiles, you can use OMA-URI to customize some settings, create device restrictions, and configure a virtual private network (VPN) and Wi-Fi.